This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Transmitter”.

 d) used for phase modulation

-Explanation: Square Law modulators are generally used for generation of amplitude modulation.
+Explanation: Square Law modulators are generally used for the generation of amplitude modulated signals.
 They have nonlinear current-voltage characteristics, such that output current or voltage varies as a square of the input.

 5. Ring Modulator is ________